- neck pain

 - partial vision loss

 Migraine can be difficult to manage and cause debilitating pain.
 Auras add to the discomfort, causing issues even before a migraine episode starts.
 On their own, migraine auras are a concern.
-Studies have shown that the presence of aura in migraine attacks can be a sign of more serious neurological conditions, including a twofold increased risk for ischemic stroke.
+Studies have shown that the presence of aura in migraine attacks can be a sign of more serious neurological conditions, including a

 No one exactly knows why auras develop before migraine attacks, but a leading theory is that they’re the result of cortical spreading depression and potentially vascular changes.